nasa-jpl/ION-DTN/demos/bench-ltp-xlsa/doc/RESULTS.md

 tier and the linuxkit-wrapped M4 are evidently comparable for this workload.

-**Bare-metal arm64 macOS remains alone at the top** at 2537 Mbps — roughly 2.5× the fastest container measurement and 4.4× the slowest.
+**Solaris 11.4 SPARC outperforms every x86-64 ARC tier** at 1149 Mbps, slotting in cleanly between Mac M4 bare metal and the fastest ARC Linux runners.
+Two factors plausibly contribute: (a) the sun4v node in the CI VM pool is a higher-performance SKU than the x86-64 ARC nodes; (b) Solaris's POSIX `shm_open`/`shm_unlink` (already linked against `-lrt` via the existing Solaris block in `configure.ac`) sits on a well-tuned tmpfs and pthread implementation that the substrate's mutex/condvar coordination benefits from.
+The 1 KB row that TIMEOUTs on every x86-64 ARC node completes on Solaris in 159 s at 9.2 Mbps — slow but within the 300 s cap.

-That gap is the combined cost of (a) container virtualization, (b) slower CPU on most CI nodes, and (c) macOS's well-tuned scheduler and pthread/futex paths that the substrate's mutex/condvar coordination benefits from on bare metal.
-A bare-metal Linux box of M4-class CPU performance is the missing data point that would let us decompose those three contributions; for now they collapse into one number.
+**Bare-metal arm64 macOS remains alone at the top** at 2537 Mbps — roughly 2.2× the Solaris number and 2.5–4.4× the various container measurements.
+The gap to Solaris is the cleanest "CPU plus OS-scheduler" delta we have here; the gap to the ARC x86-64 tiers adds container virtualization on top.
+A bare-metal Linux box of M4-class CPU performance is still the missing data point that would let us decompose CPU class vs container virtualization vs OS-level contributions, but the Solaris result strongly suggests the OS/kernel side of that triad is a substantial fraction.

 ## Other (impairment) sweeps